georgecj11/hotswap_mysql_table/README.md

 # hotswap mysql table

-To alter a mysql table with minimal downtime
+To alter a mysql table with minimal downtime.

 Assumptions :